 New Zealand Cloud Security and Compliance information is available here.

-Loomio software and service has been assessed and approved by:
+Loomio software and service has been assessed by:

 - eHealth Systems, SA Health, Government of South Australia - Security Scan (by IBM Security AppScan Standard 9.0.3, December 2018)

 - New Zealand Government Marketplace: Loomio currently holds Tier 3 security status.
 For more information, see Marketplace.govt.nz - Cloud services security risk and assurance